nanditajoshi13/nanditajoshi13.github.io/Excel.md

 5. Power (^)
 6. Square Root (SQRT())

+These functions are used to convert your given data into your desired results using different formulas.

 >Sorting

 1. By Colour
 2. By Values
 3. By Font Colour

+These are used for displaying your data in the desired form.
+Say you want the high scorers to be displayed first.

 >Filtering

 1. By Colour
 2. By Values
 3. By Font Colour

+These are used to display only the desired data .
+Say you want see the data students who have scored 70 marks only.

 >If Else